MJOLNIRPackage/MJOLNIR/docs/faq.rst

     edgecolors='face'

 to the plotting function.
-This then forces the eps backend to draw the surrounding edges as the face color instead of white/transparent.
+This then forces the eps back-end to draw the surrounding edges as the face colour instead of white/transparent.